roman-milk/roman-milk.github.io/kelsey-loves-the-kissing.md

  With a huge effort, Carla manages to keep the yearning out of her voice.
 She gently squeezes Kelsey's breasts, pouting and nodding an endorsement after cupping them both in turn.
 "Oh my God," she trills.
 "They're fantastic!"

  Carla slumps back and gulps wine before grinning and deliberately breaking the tension.
 In a tone of enforced jocularity she says, "Worth every penny, Kelsey.
 I'm so envious."
-Report_Story #2